21 Austin Companies to Watch in 2021

 But while gigafactories and giant investments bode well for the Texas capital, they only represent the big end of town.
 To help you get a handle on the city’s vibrant startup scene, we’ve rounded up 21 of the tech startups you should be watching in 2021.
 Some were born in the mythical founder’s garage, at least one started at the University of Texas (“Hook ‘em Horns”) and a few came out of intriguing corporate mergers, but one thing connects them all: They all have enormous plans and should be on your radar for the rest of the year.

-What they do: The techies at Acrisure Technology Group are bringing big data and artificial intelligence technology to insurance distribution and underwriting, with the goal of turning it into a science.
+What they do: The techies at Acrisure Innovation are bringing big data and artificial intelligence technology to insurance distribution and underwriting, with the goal of turning it into a science.
 Their mission?
 Build a platform that can support its eponymous parent company, one of the world’s fastest-growing insurance brokerages.

-Why we’re watching: Acrisure Technology Group was founded when Acrisure acquired AI company Tulco’s insurance practice in a $400 million deal last year.
+Why we’re watching: Acrisure Innovation was founded when Acrisure acquired AI company Tulco’s insurance practice in a $400 million deal last year.

 What they do: For construction companies, waiting for an existing project to pay can force them to turn down upcoming contracts due to insufficient funds for supply purchases.
 To bridge that gap, Billd offers a financing and payment platform where it pays suppliers for the materials needed for upcoming projects, then takes repayments within 120 days.